O3Labs/o3-dapi/packages/neo/docs/README.md

-# O3 dAPI NEO Plugin Documents Generator
+# O3 dAPI NEO Legacy Plugin Documents Generator

-This is the sub-repo to generate to interface documentation website for the O3 dAPI NEO plugin.
+This is the sub-repo to generate to interface documentation website for the O3 dAPI NEO Legacy plugin.

 ## Getting started
 If you would like to update and run the a local copy of the documents website: